Vintage Clothing & Accessories since 1997

 • With vintage and antique clothing, you should expect seams and points of stress to be more susceptible to problems than with new clothing.
 To remedy a seam that opens or a hem that begins to fall, keep an emergency repair kit in your purse or car.
 This kit should include:

-• thread (white, black, primary and secondary colors)
+• thread (white, black, brown, gray, primary and secondary colors)

 • two needles (one for regular sewing, and a beading needle in case of loose beads)